All Episodes

 He was a direct descendant of the Prophet Muhammad, who at the age of five disappeared down a well around A.D.
 940.

-That's who the 12th Imam is.
+That's who the 12th Imam is, five years old.

-Uh this is also kind of crazy.
+This is also kind of crazy.

 Fell down a well at age five, A.D.
 940.

-In their religion, he's the 12th Imam shows up for the apocalypse, essentially.
+In their religion, he's the 12th Imam, shows up for the apocalypse, essentially.

-Go to the phones, Mike in Philadelphia.
+Go to the phones, Mike, in Philadelphia.

 I'm glad you called.